Ileha/Autofac2ZenjectLikeBridge/README.md

     .ByFunction((subcontainerBuilder, parameter) =>
     {
         // Register service in the subcontainer
-        // registred type should match type in RegisterPlaceholderFactoryExtended subcontainerBuilder
+        // registered type should match type in RegisterPlaceholderFactoryExtended subcontainerBuilder
             .RegisterType<Iinstance>()
             .WithParameters(TypedParameter.From(parameter))